apsun/duplicity-backup/README.md

 ## Updating

-To update `duplicity-backup`, just run `sudo ./install.sh` again without passing a profile name.
+To update `duplicity-backup` without modifying your profile, just run `sudo ./install.sh` again without passing a profile name.
 This will re-install just the script.

 ## License